 To be able to fulfill our core activities, we may need to provide contact information about our trainers and partners to those we cooperate with locally.
 This may also include transfer of personal data to third countries, outside the EU/EEA.
 Such transfers will be based on the data subjects’ consent, cf. the GDPR art.
 49 (1) a.

 We do not disclose personal data in any other way, unless requested by our clients or unless it is necessary to comply with laws or public authority requirements.
 We do not sell personal data.

-•We store the details of contact persons in 5 years periods.
-Every 5 year the lists of persons are reviewed and persons not any longer relevant to the Foundation are deleted from the list and all data are deleted.
+- We store the details of contacts in 2 years periods.
+Every 2 years – or more often – the contact lists are reviewed and persons no longer relevant to the Foundation are deleted from the lists and all data are deleted.

 You have several rights under the current privacy regulations.
 We have provided a list of these rights below.
 Please do not hesitate to contact us if you wish to exercise your rights.
 We will respond to your inquiry as soon as possible, generally within one month at the latest.

-Objection: You have a general right to object to our processing of personal data about you if this is justified by special circumstances on your part.
-You also have the right to object to us using data about you for marketing purposes, and you can do this, for example, by using the link included in our e-mails.
+You also have a right to object to our processing of personal data about you if this is justified by special circumstances on your part.

 Right to appeal to the Norwegian Data Protection Authority (Datatilsynet): If you do not agree with the way in which we process your personal data, you may submit an appeal to the Norwegian Data Protection Authority (Datatilsynet).

 We ask that you contact us beforehand, so that we may clarify any misunderstandings.